VincentSingzon/myprofile/README.md

 -Email Address singzon111@gmail.com

 -Basic Background
-My name is Vincent and my nationality is Australian and my background is Filipinob born in Saudi Arabia and i only speak English at home My education to date includes completion of my Year 12 School Cetrificate at Patrician Brothers Blacktown and a Cert III course in Networking at Blacktown Tafe.
+My name is Vincent and my nationality is Australian and my background is Filipinob born in Saudi Arabia and i only speak English at home.
+My education to date includes completion of my Year 12 School Cetrificate at Patrician Brothers Blacktown and a Cert III course in Networking at Blacktown Tafe.
 My Hobbies include things like Gaming, drawing, going to the gym.
 I have also travelled to countries  USA, Japan and Europe, China, Vietnam.

 # Interest in IT